What is 4-H?

 Louisiana 4-H reaches a diverse group of youth, grades K-12.
 Through non-formal, research-based, experiential learning activities, 4-H participants gain knowledge and life skills to become productive, capable and compassionate members of their communities.
 The 4-H program combines the cooperative efforts of youth, volunteer leaders, land-grant universities, federal, state, local governments and the U.S. Department of Agriculture.

 The Bossier Parish 4-H Youth Development program serves over 1,200 members with 50-plus leaders and volunteers in 25 clubs.
-Our 4-H agent, Jeannie Crnkovic , develops and carries out a yearly program plan for these young citizens to focus on building their community service, leadership and teamwork skills.
+Our 4-H agents, Jeannie Crnkovic and Erika Anderson, develop and carry out a yearly program plan for these young citizens to focus on building their community service, leadership and teamwork skills.
 In addition, many activities and special events are created to include participation for all members.
 Cooking shows, birdhouse building, outdoor skills seminars, essay contests, livestock competitions, design a t-shirt contest, camping excursions, talent shows and much more are created to bring members together in an effort to heighten social skills and community involvement.
 Bossier Parish 4-H proudly guides and teaches our future leaders of tomorrow!

 Who Can Join 4-H?